Wrangel Island, Russia: Across the Top of the World

 Local payments: US$500

-Private charter flight Nome to Anadyr to None, US$2,000 per person
+Private charter flight Nome to Anadyr return, US$2,000 per person

-Prices are shown in US$, per person, based on two people sharing a cabin.
-Rates for single occupancy are available on request.
+Prices are “starting from” rates, shown in US$, per person based on two people sharing a twin room or one person in a single room.
+Ship: Akademik Shokalskiy

 All expedition members will arrive in Anadyr; depending on your time of arrival you may have the opportunity to explore Anadyr, before getting to know your fellow voyagers and expedition team on board the Spirit of Enderby.
 We will depart when everybody is on board.